Plain English Summary

 What does the study involve?

-Participants will not have to do anything extra if they take part in the study.
-The pre-eclampsia will be managed carefully in the usual way by the same doctors who would normally look after the pregnancy.
-The only difference will be the taking of an extra capsule each day until delivery, either pravastatin or an identical looking placebo (sugar) capsule.
+Participants do not have to do anything extra if they take part in the study.
+The pre-eclampsia is managed carefully in the usual way by the same doctors who would normally look after the pregnancy.
+The only difference is the taking of an extra capsule each day until delivery, either pravastatin or an identical looking placebo (sugar) capsule.
 This is in addition to any other drugs that the doctors think is appropriate for the pre-eclampsia.
 Neither the woman nor her doctor can choose which treatment is given.
 The decision is made randomly by computer at the trial office.
 This is essential so that a fair comparison can be made between the two treatment groups.
-Clinical information about the mother and her babys health will be collected from your medical notes every day, including your blood pressure, protein in the urine and side effects.
-Routine monitoring will also involve taking regular blood and urine samples, which will also be used to measure specific blood chemicals (biomarkers) thought to be important in pre-eclampsia.
-Permission will also be sought to take a sample of blood from the umbilical cord and samples of the placenta, following delivery.
-We will only do this if the umbilical cord blood or placenta would otherwise be discarded.
-The blood samples will be used to measure the level of treatment drug.
-The placenta samples will be used to measure specific blood chemicals thought to be important in pre-eclampsia and also to measure the level of treatment drug that passes into your baby's bloodstream.
-Once the participant has left hospital, she will be asked to come back once or twice, until her baby is 6 weeks old, for check-ups, with further blood samples from the mother.
+Clinical information about the mother and her baby's health is collected from their medical notes every day, including blood pressure, protein in the urine and side effects.
+Routine monitoring also involves taking regular blood and urine samples, which are also used to measure specific blood chemicals (biomarkers) thought to be important in pre-eclampsia.
+Permission is also sought to take a sample of blood from the umbilical cord and samples of the placenta following delivery.
+This is only done if the umbilical cord blood or placenta would otherwise be discarded.
+The blood samples are used to measure the level of treatment drug.
+The placenta samples are used to measure specific blood chemicals thought to be important in pre-eclampsia and also to measure the level of treatment drug that passes into the baby's bloodstream.
+Once the participant has left hospital, she is asked to come back once or twice, until her baby is 6 weeks old, for check-ups, with further blood samples from the mother.

 What are the possible benefits and risks of participating?

 All drugs have side-effects, but we do not anticipate any side effects of the study drugs in the relatively short time that they are taken.
 Statins are taken by millions of non-pregnant people worldwide and side effects are rare.
 Participants are encouraged to tell their doctor if they feel ill in any way at all, so that the doctor can check to see whether the pre-eclampsia is worsening or if it is a side effect of the drug.
 Participants may not gain any individual benefit, as only half of the women taking part will receive pravastatin whilst the other half will receive a dummy (placebo) drug.
-We hope pravastatin will help improve the symptoms and problems associated with pre-eclampsia, so some participants may feel better and their baby may not need to be born early.
-However, we cannot be sure in advance whether this is the case that is the reason for doing this trial.
+It is hoped that pravastatin will help improve the symptoms and problems associated with pre-eclampsia, so some participants may feel better and their baby may not need to be born early.
+However, it is not known in advance whether this is the case - that is the reason for doing this study.
 The main benefit from this study will be that the information gained will help improve the treatment of women with pre-eclampsia in the future.

 Where is the study run from?